Professional Botanical Natural Medicine Programs

 This MH program is aligned with national standards and directives that includes: 1700-1900 hours in total; 200 hours Support Sciences (may be received at other institutions--tuition discount will be credited for those previous credit hours), 400+ hours of Materia Medica, 400+ Clinical hours--which includes a Community Serving Component of volunteer clinical practicum hours at an Herbalists Without Borders Free Clinic or other setting, 70+ hours of Plant Identification/Botanical Field Study (Intermediate Summer School Session), 40 hrs Western Herbalism, 80-90 hrs Herbal Pharmacy & Apothecary, 80-90 hrs Green Medicine Making & Applications, 30 hrs Professional, Ethical, Legal Issues, and 10 hours First Aid or Wilderness Medicine.
 To graduate, each student creates a Master Herbalism capstone project, seminar or thesis on an aligned subject of personal or professional interest to her/him that consists of another additional 100+ hours, which is to be completed during the 5th or final quarter of this academic program.
 Plus other elective and transfer-in credit hours.

-Special August Discount: Master Herbalism students who opt to pay for their full tuition for all 5 levels (quarters) during the month of August 2018 are eligible to receive $1000 off the top of their full tuition.
+Special August Discount: Master Herbalism students who opt to pay their full tuition for all 5 levels (quarters) before August 1-15, 2018 are eligible to receive $1000 off the top of their full tuition.
 Contact our school directly for tuition, policies and procedures for our Master Herbalism Program.
 We are here to assist you.

 If you do not complete your Master Herbalism requirements within the allotted 5-level/5-quarter program time period that is our normative enrollment, there is a limited Extension Request Program.
 Extension fee per month is $300 beyond the scope of the original 5-quarters enrolled.
 That fee is due the first of each month.
 Maximum extension is 90-days.
 Students who are in the accelerated 3-level (quarters) option and do not complete all of their academic work required within that time frame have 2 options: 1) To receive their Community Herbalist graduation certificate (see below); or 2) Pay continued quarterly tuition at the rate above for a period of 5 quarters.
 If an extension is needed beyond those 5 quarters, then the monthly extension fee above applies.